Accessibility, compliance, and your winery website

 “But this other agency offers a flat rate package for full ADA compliance!”

-Often our advice to wineries is that a full rebuild from the ground up is cheaper than a full audit and repairs, and this is why.
+Often our advice to wineries is that a full rebuild from the ground up is cheaper than a full audit and repairs to your existing site, and this is why.
 Some sites are so poorly coded that fixing them will simply take longer than replacing them.

 “But what about this other 3rd party service that provides ADA compliance with a widget?”